In Desert and Wilderness: Plot

 The story takes place in the late 19th century Egypt, during the Mahdist War.
-A 14-year-old Polish boy, Stanisław (Staś) Tarkowski, and 8-year-old English girl, Nel Rawlison, live with their fathers and grow up in the ton of Port Said.
+A 14-year-old Polish boy, Stanisław (Staś) Tarkowski, and 8-year-old English girl, Nell Rawlison, live with their fathers and grow up in the town of Port Said.
 Their fathers are engineers who supervise the maintenance of the Suez Canal.
 One day, the Mahdist War begins in Sudan, led by a Muslim preacher, the Mahdi.
-Staś and Nel are captured as hostages by a group of Arabs who hope that they can exchange the children for Fatima, Mahdi's distant relative, who had been arrested by the British at the beginning of the novel.
+Staś and Nell are captured as hostages by a group of Arabs who hope that they can exchange the children for Fatma Smain, Mahdi's distant relative, who had been arrested by the British.

-Nel and Staś are forced to travel through the Sahara Desert to Khartoum, where they are to be presented to Mahdi.
-The journey is difficult and exhausting, especially for delicate and vulnerable Nel.
-Staś, who is a brave and responsible boy, protects his friend from the abductors' cruelty, even though that means that he is beaten and punished.
-His plans to escape fail and the children gradually lose their hope.
+Nell and Staś are forced to travel through the Sahara Desert to Khartoum, where they are to be presented to Mahdi.
+The journey is difficult and exhausting, especially for delicate and vulnerable Nell.
+Staś, protects his friend from the abductors' cruelty, even though that means that he is beaten and punished.
+His plans to escape fail and the children gradually lose their hope, especially after the Fall of Khartoum and the death of General Gordon.

-When the group arrive in Khartoum (precisely - Omdurman) the Arabs are disappointed by the fact that Mahdi, busy with leading the revolt, ignored their "mission" and turned down their offers.
+When the group arrive in Khartoum, the Arabs are disappointed by the fact that Mahdi, busy with leading the revolt, ignored their mission and turned down their offers.
 They take out their anger and frustration on the children.

 Staś is summoned to meet with the Mahdi and turns down the rebel leader's offer to convert to Islam.
 For that he is strongly reprimanded by another European captive, a Greek who did agree to convert in order to save his family and himself.
-The Greek tells Staś that such a forced conversion does not count since "God sees what is inside your heart" and that, by his intransigence, Staś may have doomed Nel to terrible death.
+The Greek tells Staś that such a forced conversion does not count since "God sees what is inside your heart" and that, by his intransigence, Staś may have doomed Nell to terrible death.

-Staś and Nel, exhausted by heat, thirst, hunger and poor treatment, live for some time in the city ruined by war, poverty and diseases.
+Staś and Nell, exhausted by heat, thirst, hunger and poor treatment, live for some time in the city of Omdurman ruined by war, poverty and diseases.
 After a while the children and Arabs make another journey further south, to Fashoda.
+Dinah, Nell's servant, because infected by diseases at Omdurman, so she died on the way to Fashoda.

 One day the group encounters a lion who attacks them.
-The Arabs (who do not know how to fire a shotgun) hand the weapon to Staś and beg him to shoot the beast.
+The Arabs (who do not know how to fire a shotgun) hand Staś' weapon to him and beg him to shoot the beast.
 Staś kills the lion, and then shoots down the Arabs as well.
-This is dictated by the despair and fury: the boy knows that the men were not going to set the children free.
-He hated the Arabs for abusing them – especially Nel.
+This is dictated by the despair and fury: the boy knows that the men were not going to set the children free and kill all of them.